Every so often, a novel comes along that makes you feel uncomfortable.

 All We Ever Wanted was hard to put down.
 I read half of it one evening and didn’t want to stop, but forced myself to go to bed around 3am.
 Oops.
 I finished the other half in one sitting this morning.
 I needed to learn what really happened, discover how each of the characters ended up, and process how I felt about it all.
 I’m still working on the last part.

-This was an insightful, thought provoking, and relevant story, and I’m betting a lot of people will be talking about it this summer.
-Ms. Giffin’s latest released in June and you can order it here.
+This was an insightful, thought provoking, and relevant story, and it’s been one of the hottest, most discussed titles in recent days.
+Definitely pick this one up.
 Make sure you’re well rested before you begin. 🙂

 Well, the bar for my favorite summer read is starting off pretty high!
 This is definitely a contender.
 How about you… what new books have you discovered?
 What haven’t you been able to put down?
 Share with us in the comments!
 Happy reading!